Japan’s school closures offer lessons in managing family stress during coronavirus fight

 He’s lucky.
 His employer, Pasona, a recruitment and staffing agency, has converted a senior manager’s office into an improvised nursery, with a playmat and toys for preschoolers and space at a meeting table for Haruma to study alongside his father.

-“I did some homework, played a [video] game, read a book and studied again,” the boy said, as he practiced writing Japan’s kanji script in a schoolbook.
+“I did some homework, played a [video] game, read a book and studied again,” the boy said, as he practiced writing Japan’s kanji script in a notebook.
 “I’m enjoying myself, but I miss my friends.”

 In the city of Saitama, north of Tokyo, the education board has left schools open as impromptu day-care centers for parents.

-That created an eerie scene at Kitaurawa Elementary School: a few children wearing medical face masks, sitting at a safe distance from each other, studying by themselves in complete silence.
+That created an eerie scene at Kitaurawa Elementary School: a few children wearing medical face masks, sitting at a safe distance from one another, studying by themselves in complete silence.
 The windows were wide open for ventilation.

 The principal, Satoshi Masuko, said there are just 30 to 40 children out of a total enrollment of 703 attending this week.
 Parents have to bring in materials to keep the children busy.
-It would unfair on others, the school staff decided, if the school continued to teach.
+It would be unfair to others, the school staff decided, if the school continued to teach.

 But every so often, a teacher will suggest to a small group of children they get up and collect some books from the library, go to the television room to watch an educational program — or just stretch their legs with a stroll down the hall.